Protein-Packed Chocolate Fig Breakfast Muffins

 In a large bowl, combine the all-purpose flour, almond flour, cocoa powder, chia seeds, baking powder, and baking soda.
 Mix well.

-In a high-speed blender, combine the Almond Breeze, eggs, figs, dates, coconut oil, and vanilla.
+In a high-speed blender, combine the Almond Breeze, water, egg, figs, dates, coconut oil, and vanilla.
 Blend until mostly smooth - you’ll see some small pieces of dates and figs in the mixture, and this is how it should look.

 Fold the wet ingredients into the dry ingredients, mixing gently until incorporated.
 Do not overmix.